RotherOSS/doc-otobo-installation/content/migration-from-otrs-6.rst

 5. Problems with the Deployment the Merged System Configuration
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The system configuration is migrated after the migration of the database tables.
-In this context, migration means the merging
+The system configuration is migrated after the database tables were migrated.
+In this context, migration means merging
-the default settings of OTOBO 10 with the system configuration of the source system.
+the default settings of OTOBO with the system configuration of the source OTRS system.
 Inconsistencies can arise in this step.
 An real life example is the setting ``Ticket::Frontend::AgentTicketQuickClose###State``.
 This setting is new in OTOBO 10 and the default value is the state ``closed successful``.
 But this setting is invalid
 when the state ``closed successful`` has been dropped or renamed in the source system.
 This inconsistency is detected as an error in the migration step **Migrate configuration settings**.
 Actually,
 the merged system configuration is stored in the database, but additional validity checks are performed during deployment.

-The problem must be alleviated manually using OTOBO console commands.
+The problem must be alleviated manually by using OTOBO console commands.

 - List the inconsistencies with the command
   ``bin/otobo.Console.pl Admin::Config::ListInvalid``
 - Interactively fix the invalid values with
   ``bin/otobo.Console.pl Admin::Config::FixInvalid``
+- Deploy the collected changes from migration.pl, including the deactivated **SecureMode** with
+  ``bin/otobo.Console.pl Maint::Config::Rebuild``

 After these manual steps you should be able to run *migration.pl* again.
 The migration will continue with the step
 where the error occurred.